cptvalleyberg84/zyg-author/README.md

 ![Screenshot of the website logo](/documentation/logo-header-1-with-subtitle.png)
+---
-# *Author Website*
+# *Rafal Zygula's Literary Universe - Author Website*

 Rafal Zygula's Literary Universe is a website where people can learn about literary works of Rafal Zygula including novels, audiobooks and poetry, and find information where the works are available.
-The visitors will be able to subscribe to a newsletter with exclusive content and easily find social links to the authors pages.
+The visitors will be able to subscribe to a newsletter with exclusive content and easily find social links to the author's pages.

 Website can be accessed here [Rafal Zygula's Literary Universe](https://cptvalleyberg84.github.io/zyg-author/)